flynnduel/DREAM-TEAM---PROJECT-1/README.md

 ### Tableau 1

-This query shows the total sales by employee.
+This visualization shows the top 5 genres by revenue earned in the year of 2023.

 ![tableau 1](https://github.com/user-attachments/assets/a5dce6ae-7593-433c-be2b-17170ac1c6b4)

-**Why is this important for management? -** Management can use this to track employee performance and check which employees are bringing in the most revenue.
-Management can also use this for performance reviews and increase the effectiveness of sales strategies.
+**Why is this important for management? -** Management can use this to make strategic decisions regarding where they want to focus their marketing capital moving into 2024.
+Since Jazz is shown to be generating the most revenue it would be smart to make sure to invest a large amount of funds into Jazz marketing moving into 2024.

 ### Tableau 2
 The first query aims to identify and list all artists from the United States who have a manufacturer's suggested retail price (MSRP) of over $25